Events

 Eerie Elegance: The Spooky Mineral Display You Can’t Miss

 As the crisp air of autumn settles in, the Rice Northwest Museum of Rocks and Minerals invites you to explore a captivating collection that perfectly embodies the spirit of Halloween.
-This season, our virtual museum is showcasing a spooky display of minerals and rocks, each with playful names that evoke eerie themes.
-From “Ghoulish Garnets” to “Phantom Pyrites,” these geological wonders offer a unique twist on the traditional Halloween experience.
+This season, our Museum is showcasing a SPOOKY DISPLAY of minerals and rocks, each with playful names that evoke eerie themes.
+From “VAMPIRE-ITE” to “SKULL-ECITE,” these geological wonders offer a unique twist on the traditional Halloween experience.
 Whether you’re searching for “rocks and minerals near me” or simply looking to indulge your curiosity, this special exhibit promises to thrill visitors of all ages.
 Join us as we delve into the mysterious world of these bewitching specimens, where science meets the supernatural.
-Prepare for a hauntingly good time at the Rice Museum, where every stone tells a story and every visit is an adventure!
-Real name: Azurite
+Prepare for a hauntingly good time at the Rice Museum of Rocks and Minerals, where every stone tells a story and every visit is an adventure!
+On display through the end of October 2024.
+Can’t visit in person?
+Check out our virtual museum!
+Some minerals we tweaked their names, some we didn’t!
+Can you figure out which ones?
+Answers are at the bottom of the page.
+Don’t miss Halloween at the Museum, Saturday, October 26th 2024 10am-2pm.
+Answers: Vampire-ite = Pyrite Azure-fright = Azurite Mal-achite = Malachite Diablo-eite = Diaboleite Devilline = Devilline Die-optase = Dioptase Skullecite = Scolecite Skeletal Quartz = Skeletal Quartz Screamatite = Hematite Frankenstein-linite = Franklinite Petrified Wood = Petrified Wood Jasper the Friendly Ghost = Jasper Morgue-enite = Morganite Rhod-crow-site = Rhodochrosite Count Rockula = Geode

 Eerie Elegance: The Spooky Mineral Display You Can’t Miss Read More »